 - children starting or leaving school

 - children over 16 years of age getting a job or earning over the income limit

 - a change in your address

 If you are unsure if a change will affect your payments, please contact us.

 Updating your family income estimate

 Reporting changes to income for other payments

-If you and your partner (if you have one) receive an income support payment such as Parenting Payment, Newstart Allowance or Disability Support Pension, you will need to report changes in your income or earnings for that payment separately.
+If you or your partner (if you have one) receive an income support payment such as Parenting Payment, Newstart Allowance or Disability Support Pension, you will need to report changes in your income or earnings for that payment separately.
 This is different to updating your income estimate for family assistance.

 Read more about income reporting if you are not sure whether you need to report your earnings, download our publication Reporting your earnings—what you need to know.